shovelandsandbox/Yodle/README.md

 # log(level, message, code);
 ```

 That's it.
 It's pretty bad.
 Also it crashes a bunch so don't be scared.
+Right now the only way to view the logs is through the CLI (and you can't sort or search or limit anything) or directly in your mongoDB.

 Thanks for checking us out!
+Have fun.